Sleep Apnea Affects More Than Your Sleep

 If you’re experiencing tiring mental health symptoms, they could be due to undiagnosed sleep apnea.
 Our sleep dentists recommend visiting a sleep specialist to determine whether your distressing symptoms originate from sleep apnea.

-Treating sleep apnea can help mitigate the symptoms that contribute to other conditions.
+Treating sleep apnea can help mitigate the symptoms that contribute to worsened mental health.
 Relieve your symptoms and get the rejuvenating sleep you deserve.
-Call Kew Dental Sleepcare at (718) 849-9472 to schedule your consultation.
+Call our Kew Gardens office at (718) 849-9472 or fill out the form at the bottom of this page to schedule your consultation.